IntentSoftware/docs/articles/references/core_modules/roslyn_weaver/attributes.md

         ...
 ```

-Note the generated code is not seem as part of the template, hance if it is running under *Fully* managed mode, the code will be removed on a subsequent run.
+Note the generated code is not seem as part of the template, hence if it is running under *Fully* managed mode, the code will be removed on a subsequent run.